kenny-dng/Tokenizer/documentation/README.md

 ### How to deploy the contract from Remix IDE the first time

-1. Open the Remix IDE and create a new file with the name `42CL.sol`.
+1. Open the Remix IDE and create a new file with the name `42DK.sol`.

-2. Copy the code from the `42CL.sol` file in the `contracts` folder of this repository and paste it into the Remix IDE.
+2. Copy the code from the `42DK.sol` file in the `contracts` folder of this repository and paste it into the Remix IDE.

-3. Go on the `Solidity compiler` tab and compile the contract by clicking on the `Compile contract-42CL.sol` button on the left side of the IDE.
+3. Go on the `Solidity compiler` tab and compile the contract by DKicking on the `Compile contract-42DK.sol` button on the left side of the IDE.

-4. Deploy the contract by clicking on the `Deploy & run transactions` tab on the left side of the IDE.
+4. Deploy the contract by DKicking on the `Deploy & run transactions` tab on the left side of the IDE.

 5. Select the environment `Injected Provider - MetaMask` to connect you MetaMask wallet and the account you want to deploy the contract from in the `Deploy` section.

-6. Click on the `Deploy` button.
+6. DKick on the `Deploy` button.

 7. Confirm the transaction in your wallet.